privacybydesign/pbdf-website/pages/en/irma-explanation.md

 for the whiskey purchase.
 Such personal properties will be called *attributes*.

-IRMA is the name for a system that allows you to do precisely this.
+Yivi is the name for a system that allows you to do precisely this.
-IRMA stands for *I Reveal My Attributes*.
-IRMA empowers you to disclose online, via your mobile phone, certain attributes of yourself ("over 18"), but at the same time hide other attributes (like your name, or phone number).
-IRMA protects your privacy in this way.
+Yivi empowers you to disclose online, via your mobile phone, certain attributes of yourself ("over 18"), but at the same time hide other attributes (like your name, or phone number).
+Yivi protects your privacy in this way.
 This privacy-protection is intrinsic to the system, which is called *privacy by design*.
 In the most recent European data protection regulation such privacy by design is legally required for new ICT-systems.

-Apart from intrinsic privacy-protection, IRMA also protects against identity fraud: if your name and date of birth are not revealed at all, they cannot be abused.
+Apart from intrinsic privacy-protection, Yivi also protects against identity fraud: if your name and date of birth are not revealed at all, they cannot be abused.